-SUBJECT: Recent Developments in the Review of the Mosenko Came
+SUBJECT: Recent Developments in the Review of the Nosenko Cana

-- 1. On 2 June I was contacted by the DDCI's Special Assistant, George McManus, and asked to come to his office to discuss Soviet intelligence collection as it related to Prior to this call I had become aware that McManus was making inquiries in the SB Division about my position and background.
+1. On 2 June I was contacted by the DDCI's Spettal Assistant, George McManus, and asked to come to his office to discuss Soviet intalligence collection as it related to Frankfurt Base.
+Prior to this call I had bedure aware that McManus was making inquiries in the SB Division about ay position and background.
 In his office we discussed the SB collection program and the special contribution of defectors.
-No comment was made by either of us regarding my talk with the DDCI. - 2.
-On 30 June, at my request, I met with the ADDP to express concern at having again been passed over for promotion.
-He informed he that my promotion had been approved but that it had not been made effective because he and the DDP were puzzled that I had gone over their heads to discuss the Mosenha case with the DDCI.
+No comment was made by either of us regarding my talk with the DDCI.

+2. On 30 June, at my request, I met with the ADDP to express concern at having again been passed over for promotion.
+He informed he that my promotion had been approved but that it had not been made effective because he and the DDP were puzzled that I had gone over their heads to discuss the Mosenku) case with the DDCI.
 He stated that it was not a crime to visit the DDCI, but that the DDP chain of command should be followed, and all possible points of appeal for such a disagreement should be exhausted before taking a matter to the Director's office.
-In reply, I stated that my action was prompted by the knowledge that the 38 Division paper on Mosenko had been sent to the DDCI, that the DDCI was aware that I had written a dissenting opinion, and that he had expressed interest in that opinion. - 3.
-The ADDP stated that he and the DDP were knowledgeable of the Mosenko case, that they had listened to some of the interrogation tapes, and that they were inclined to accept the Division position.
-He advised me that there were many facts of which I was not aware, and that it would be best if I would confine myself to requirements matters, leaving counterintelligence analysis to those persons who were responsible for it.
-He said that we had treated Mosenko in a gentlemanly manner, which was more than the Soviets would do in a similar case. - 4.
-I stated that the Mosenko case and most of the cames which the Division connected with it were cases with which I had been involved, that they were all cases of evaluating production in comparative terms, and that my experience in such evaluations qualified me to have my views heard.
-He advised me that if I would try again to discuss the subject with CSB that he would now be willing to hear me out.
+In reply, I stated that my action was prompted by the knowledge that the 3B Division paper on Mosenko had been sent to the DDCI, that the DDCI was aware that I had written a dissenting opinion, and that he had expressed interest in that upinion.

+3. The ADDP stated that he and the DDP were knowledgeable of the Nosenko case, that they had listened to some of the interrogation tapps, and that they were inclined to accept the Division position.
+He advised he that there were many facts of which I was not aware, and that it would be best if I would confine myself to requirements matters, leaving counterintelligence analysis to those persons who were responsible for it.
+He said that we had treated Hosenko in a gentlemanly manner, which was more than the Soviets would do in a similar taps.

+4. I stated that the Nosenko case and most of the Cames which the Division connected with it were cases with which I had been involved, that they were all cases of evaluating production in comparative terms, and that my experience in such evaluations qualified me to have my views heard.
+He advised up that if I would try again to discuss the subject with CSB that he would now be willing to hear me out.
 He said that if I still disagreed and wished to discuss the subject with other senior officers, I should first inform CSB of that intent.
 I called his attention to the negative attitude of the Division toward intelligence opportunities, and the ADDP stated that he and the DDP were entirely aware of that attitude and were watching it closely.
-This has since become apparent to me. - 5.
-After my return from vacation, on 12 July, CSB called me in to formalize the promotion and emphasize that he was solely responsible for it.
-It was clear that he had discussed my visit to the DDCI with the latter and that the DDCI had merely confirmed the visit and communicated the gist of resultion to the paper which the Division had sent him on the Nosenko case.
+This has since become apparent to ma.